Australian rules football in the United States: South Australia

 The Americans arrived in Port Adelaide on the Kyarra in October 1909 for the start of their South Australian tour.
 With the South Australian Football Association aligning with the VFL and the AFC, beyond a lukewarm reception upon the visitors initial arrival, interest and media coverage in Adelaide was virtually nonexistent.
 Despite this, the Americans won the majority of their matches against the South Australians.

-The tourists finally reached Brisbane and Queensland on January 19, 1910, for a rushed, low key visit and were, by that time, too exhausted from the oppressive outback heat to play any further football matches in Australia.
-The also visited Tasmania before returning to San Francisco on the SS Makura on January 17, 1910.
+The tourists finally reached Brisbane and Queensland on 19 January 1910, for a rushed, low key visit and were, by that time, too exhausted from the oppressive outback heat to play any further football matches in Australia.
+The also visited Tasmania before returning to San Francisco on the Makura on January 17, 1910.

 "Field Ball" takes off in American schools: 1910–1914

-The return of Columbia Park boys and the arrival of Cullen-Ward from Sydney who travelled along with them (along with YMCA instructor C.F Martin) helped the game, first known locally as "bouncing football" and "field ball", spread to San Francisco public grammar schools in early-mid 1910.
+The return of Columbia Park boys and the arrival of Cullen-Ward from Sydney who traveled along with them (along with YMCA instructor C.F Martin) helped the game, first known locally as "bouncing football" and "field ball", spread to San Francisco public grammar schools in early-mid 1910.
 It was one of four football codes to be played including American, Association and Rugby football however the parents at these 35 Californian schools had decided not to permit their children to play either American or Rugby football and Pexiotto was keen to see Australian rules adopted spruiking its key benefits as being safer and more appealing to spectators.
 Cullen Ward conducted several clinics, including one at Mission High School, Everett Grammar School and Crocker Grammar School.
 The first game, played at Golden Gate Park, between squads of up to 25 players consisting mostly of rugby players under Australian Rules was promoted among local schools, with many of the local schools invited to watch.
 After seeing the Australian "Field Ball" (as it was then promoted), an excited Fremont Boys from Riverside expressed interest in starting a team to join a new competition in May, but Pacific Heights Grammar School was the second and regular matches were played between the two schools.
 Lowell Grammar School and Crocker Grammar later joined the competition with a substantial number of rugby players making the switch.
 Hancock Grammar school joined in with regular practice against Crocker Grammar.